aspose-diagram/Aspose.Diagram-for-.NET/README.md

   <tr><td>XMLRendering</td><td>Demonstrates how to render Visio diagrams to Visio XML formats.</td></tr>
   <tr><td>XPSRendering</td><td>Demonstrates how to render Visio diagrams to XPS format.</td></tr>
 </table>

-###Data

-+ Input Documents - Each example contains a Samples directory which contains any sample Documents used in the example.

-###Output

-+ All examples generate output documents which can be found in Output folder.

-###Help Material

-For further details on setting up the examples and any requirements refer to the readme.txt found in the root of the repository.

-##Download the Examples

-Please [Download the Aspose.Diagram for .NET Examples](https://github.com/asposediagram/Aspose_Diagram_NET/downloads) to try them at your end.

-##How to use the Examples?

-1. Firstly make sure that you have downloaded and installed the latest version of [Aspose.Diagram for .NET](http://www.aspose.com/community/files/51/.net-components/aspose.diagram-for-.net/default.aspx).
-We recommend using the .MSI installer for fast installation and seamless intergration with the examples.

-2. Download the examples from the above link.
-The solution files for Microsoft Visual Studio 2005, 2008 and 2010 are provided with the examples.

-3. Once downloaded you can open the examples by opening the appropriate solution file (.sln) according to the version of Visual Studio installed on your system.

-4. Update license file,s path and click on "Debug" menu and choose one of the following menu items to start the example:

-- Start Debugging
-- Start Without Debugging

-Note: Output can be weird without licene file.
-You can request a temporary license [by following these guidelines](http://www.aspose.com/corporate/purchase/faqs/temporary-license.aspx)

 ##Contact Us